polarfire-soc/polarfire-soc-video-kit-reference-design/Readme.md

 The XML file is used by the PolarFire SoC Configuration Generator to generate configuration header files for bare metal applications.
 The MSS component file can be imported into a Libero SoC design and used in the FPGA design flow.

-A saved configuration for the PolarFire SoC MSS Configurator is available in the "src" folder and can be opened by the PolarFire SoC MSS Configurator.
+A saved configuration for the PolarFire SoC MSS Configurator is available in the "script_support" folder and can be opened by the PolarFire SoC MSS Configurator.
 These configurations will match the MSS configuration used in the design and can be used to regenerate XML and a Libero component.
-For argument based designs, MSS configuration files will be generated in the src/MSS_SEV/[configuration name] directory when a design is generated.
+For argument based designs, MSS configuration files will be generated in the script_support/MSS_SEV/[configuration name] directory when a design is generated.

 ## XML